envite-consulting/ProA/README.md

 ### Creating a native executable

+Important: H2 Database is not supported in native mode.
+When native mode is used, an external DB needs to be configured: https://github.com/quarkusio/quarkus/issues/27021

+### Using GraalVM
+Install GraalVM version 21 from https://github.com/graalvm/graalvm-ce-builds/releases

+For Windows Users:
+Install Visual Studio Code: https://www.graalvm.org/latest/docs/getting-started/windows/

 You can create a native executable using:
 ```shell script
 ./mvnw package -Dnative
 ```
+For Windows Users: Execute the above statement using the x64 Native Tools Command Prompt .

+#### Using Docker

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using:
 ```shell script
 ./mvnw package -Dnative -Dquarkus.native.container-build=true
 ```

+This will produce a Linux executable.

 You can then execute your native executable with: `./target/pro-a-1.0.0-SNAPSHOT-runner`